-If you want to seal the deal and get a marriage proposal you may want to make this delicious pasta dish!
+If you want to seal the deal and get a marriage proposal you may want to make this delicious tortellini dish!
 Lol!
 Even if you don’t want a marriage proposal you can make this for yourself and family members that you love.

 It’s got tortellini, parmesan cheese and to put it over the top–crispy bacon!
 Tortellini is just the most fun pasta out there.
 With its cheesy middle and pillowy texture it’s just a winner.
 I like to use fresh, refrigerated tortellini pasta for this particular recipe.
 It was actually the same cost as the frozen tortellini at my grocery store.